gdh1995/vimium-c/README.md

     G       scroll to bottom of the page d       scroll down half a page
     u       scroll up half a page
-    f       open a link in the current tab
-    F       open a link in a new tab r       reload
+    f       show hints for links and buttons to open in the current tab F       show link hints and open a link in a new tab r       reload
     gs      view source
     i       enter insert mode -- all commands will be ignored until you hit Esc to exit